Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 properties that control how the environment works.
 The **Training Hub** keeps track of which brains will send data during training, If a brain is added to the hub, his data will be sent to the external training process.
-If the train toogle is checked, the training process will be able to control the agents linked to the brain to train them.
+If the `Train` checkbox is checked, the training process will be able to control the agents linked to the brain to train them.
 The **Training** and **Inference Configuration** properties set the graphics and timescale properties for the Unity application.